stratumn/sdk-js/README.md

 When providing a `data` object in an action (via `newTrace`, `appendLink` etc.), you can embed files that will automatically be uploaded for you.
 We provide two ways for embedding files, depending on the platform you app is running.

-In NodeJs, here is how you would do:
+In NodeJs, here is how you would do it:

 ```js
 var { FileWrapper } = require('@stratumn/sdk');